Morneau keeps stake in family business through holding company, watchdog says

 The former businessman has come under heavy criticism this week after The Globe and Mail revealed he is not keeping his substantial wealth in a blind trust that would place it beyond his reach – a mechanism that his boss Prime Minister Justin Trudeau has championed as the gold standard for federal ministers.

-Ethics Commissioner Mary Dawson's office has told The Globe and Mail that ministers are not required to divest of controlled assets such as publicly traded shares if they are held in an indirect manner through another corporation.
+Ethics Commissioner Mary Dawson's office has told The Globe that ministers are not required to divest controlled assets such as publicly traded shares if they are held in an indirect manner through another corporation.

-In a statement provided to The Globe and Mail, her office said the divestment requirement "does not apply to any controlled assets that reporting public office holders hold indirectly, through a holding company or other similar mechanism."
+In a statement provided to The Globe, her office said the divestment requirement "does not apply to any controlled assets that reporting public office holders hold indirectly, through a holding company or other similar mechanism."

-Ms. Dawson made it even more clear in a subsequent interview with CTV News Tuesday where she said of Mr. Morneau: "He doesn't hold them, the corporation holds them, that's the legal entity," Ms. Dawson told CTV News.
+Ms. Dawson made it even more clear in a subsequent interview with CTV News Tuesday where she said of Mr. Morneau: "He doesn't hold them, the corporation holds them, that's the legal entity," she said.

 Lisa Raitt, the deputy leader of the Official Opposition, said she does not believe a federal politician should be able to avoid having to place assets in a blind trust because they are held indirectly through a corporation.